What’s My Child’s Risk of Getting the Coronavirus?

 You’ll also want to reassure your child if they’re anxious about any changes in their routines, like staying home from school or not seeing friends face-to-face.
 Watch for unusual worry or sadness, trouble eating or sleeping, and attention problems.

 Talk to them about what’s happening, and reassure them that most cases of COVID-19 are mild.
 Your children will pick up cues from you, so it’s important that you stay calm, too.

 Are COVID-19 Symptoms Different in Children and Adults?

-When children and teens get sick with COVID-19, their symptoms appear to be milder than in adults.
+When children and teens get sick with COVID-19, their symptoms appear to be similar to adults.
 There have been fewer hospitalizations among people in the U.S. under the age of 19.
 Research shows that over 90% of children who get sick have very mild to moderate cold-like symptoms that include:

 Some children and teens have been hospitalized with a condition called multisystem inflammatory syndrome in children (MIS-C) or pediatric multisystem inflammatory syndrome (PMIS).
 Doctors are still learning about it, but they think it’s linked to COVID-19.
 Symptoms include fever, belly pain, vomiting, diarrhea, rash, headache, and confusion.
 They’re similar to those of toxic shock syndrome or Kawasaki disease, which causes inflamed blood vessels in children.

 Serious problems are rare.
 Get medical help right away if your child shows any of these symptoms:

 - Changes in skin color, including blue lips or face

 Coronavirus in Children With Medical Conditions